bitrise-io/devcenter/_articles/caching/about-caching.md

 This also means that you can write your own Steps and implement your own comparison and compression logic.
 The Step just has to use the Build Cache API to get download and upload URLs, there's no restriction on the cache file format or on its content.

-!!! idea "Advanced notes"
+A couple more handy tips:

 * You can create your own Cache steps
 * You can create and use your own Build Cache server and API

 ### The cache might or might not be available